YUBA BASEBALL CALIFORNIA COLLEGE BASEBALL

 * denotes championship

 Rottman's 160 strikeouts led all college pitchers in the nation and was named to the California All-State team.
 His 160 and 269 career K's were bested only by Fresno City's Dick Selma during the '62, '63 seasons as the state's all-time strikeout leader.
 For the year 1970, the twenty year old Rottman compiled a 27-8 record including 343 strikeouts in 273 innings pitched with a 1.65 ERA at 4 different levels of competition.
 He was 3-0 without allowing an earned run for the semi-pro Twin Cities Giants of the Mexican-American League (10-1 career) before heading to the Canadian leagues where he posted an 11-3-1 record while leading the Dauphin Redbirds of the Manitoba Senior Baseball League to their best season in team history.
 Rottman received the league's Top Pitcher Award and tossed an unprecedented 2nd 20-strikeout performance in less than 2 months.
 Upon returning to California, Rottman joined the Twins of the Bay Area's Peninsula League at mid-season where he hit .290 as the team's 2nd baseman when not pitching.
 He posted a 1-1 record with a 1.50 earned run average striking out 16 batters in 16 innings pitched.
 Rottman has won more games and struck out more batters in Yuba-Sutter history, both in a single year and most all-time.
-It would be 18 months before he'd pitch again.
+His 343 k's in a calender year is the most in Northern California history at any level.

 BRIAN MADISON, C/DH .439